closedcircuit0/HumanEngineering/06_Case_Studies/002_Deconstruction_of_Qualia-Critique_and_Response.md

 Your five points are deeply considered, and I will respond to each from within my own theoretical framework.

-1. On the point that “The Illusionist Frame Is Not the Only Coherent Frame.”
+**1. On the point that “The Illusionist Frame Is Not the Only Coherent Frame.”**

 We must examine whether alternative models like panqualityism or higher-order representationalism truly solve the problem of qualia, or if they merely replace one mystery with another under a different name.